nix-community/robotnix/README.md

 $ ./release ./keys/marlin
 ```

+One advantage of using a release script is that the build can take place on a different machine than the signing.
+`nix-copy-closure` could be used to transfer this script and its dependencies to another computer to finish the release.

-An alternative to using the releaseScript above is to build the final products inside nix.
+One alternative to using the `releaseScript` is to build the final products inside nix.
-This will require a nix sandbox exception so the secret keys are available to the build scripts.
+This, however, will require a nix sandbox exception so the secret keys are available to the build scripts.

 ```console
 $ nix-build ./default.nix --arg configuration ./marlin.nix -A config.build.img --option extra-sandbox-paths /keys=$(pwd)/keys